-The smallest type of administrative area in England is the parish (also known as 'civil parish'); the equivalent units in Wales are communities.
+The smallest type of administrative area in England is the parish (aka 'civil parish'); the equivalent unit in Wales is the community.
 Scotland also has communities but their councils are generally a channel of opinion to other authorities rather than an administration in their own right.
 Northern Ireland does not have any similar units.

-Communities, which fit into and change with unitary authorities, are the Welsh equivalent of parishes.
+The Welsh equivalent of parishes are communities, which fit into and change with unitary authorities.
 Their councils have similar powers to English parish councils and may also choose to call themselves town councils.
 Unlike parishes in England, communities cover the whole of Wales, and this gives them greater potential as a statistical unit.
-There are 872 communities in Wales, 735 of which currently have a council.
-Prior to 1974 Wales also had parishes but these were technically abolished when communities were introduced, despite the new communities initially being delineated to the old parish boundaries.
+There are 870 communities in Wales, over 730 of which currently have a council.
+Prior to 1974 Wales also had parishes, but these were technically abolished when communities were introduced, despite the new communities initially being aligned to the old parish boundaries.

 All of Scotland has had communities delineated, which fit into and change with council areas.
-However, community councils (CCs) are not statutory and only exist if volunteers are willing to run them.
-In consequence there are approximately 1200 such councils, which can represent either single delineated communities or groups of them.
+However, community councils (CC) are not statutory and only exist if volunteers are willing to run them.
+In consequence there are approximately 1,200 such councils, which can represent either single delineated communities or groups of them.
 There are also nearly 200 communities, mostly in the larger cities, which have no council.

 The principal role of CCs is to act as a channel for the views of local communities.
 They have a legal right to be notified of and respond to planning applications and can be involved in a range of activities, mostly related to local infrastructure and community events (e.g. playgrounds, bus shelters, village halls, footpaths, flower beds, Christmas celebrations).
 Not all CCs participate, however, and those that do have to rely on voluntary work and fund-raising; many receive council area funding for running costs only.
 CCs can however obtain grants for specific schemes.